 - Sale of an article to a state or local government for the exclusive use of the state or local government.
 (This exemption does not apply to the taxes on coal, gas guzzlers, and vaccines.)
-State is defined in Definitions under Fuel Taxes, earlier. - Sale of an article to a nonprofit educational organization for its exclusive use.
+State is defined in Definitions under Fuel Taxes, in chapter 1. - Sale of an article to a nonprofit educational organization for its exclusive use.
 (This exemption does not apply to the taxes on coal, gas guzzlers, and vaccines.)
-Nonprofit educational organization is defined under Communications Tax. - Sale of an article for use by the purchaser as supplies for vessels.
+Nonprofit educational organization is defined under Communications Tax, in chapter 4. - Sale of an article for use by the purchaser as supplies for vessels.
 (This exemption does not apply to the taxes on coal and vaccines.)
 Supplies for vessels means ships' stores, sea stores, or legitimate equipment on vessels of war of the United States or any foreign nation, vessels employed in the fisheries or whaling business, or vessels actually engaged in foreign trade. - Sale of an article for use by the purchaser for further manufacture, or for resale by the purchaser to a second purchaser for use by the second purchaser for further manufacture.
-(This exemption does not apply to the tax on coal.)
+(This exemption does not apply to the tax on coal and tires.)
 Use for further manufacture means use in the manufacture or production of an article subject to the manufacturers excise taxes.
-If you buy articles tax free and resell or use them other than in the manufacture of another article, you are liable for the tax on their resale or use just as if you had manufactured and sold them. - Sale of an article for export or for resale by the purchaser to a second purchaser for export.
+If you buy articles tax free and resell or use them other than in the manufacture of another article, you are liable for the tax on their resale or use just as if you had manufactured and sold them.

+- Sale of an article for export or for resale by the purchaser to a second purchaser for export.
 The article may be exported to a foreign country or to a possession of the United States.
 (A vaccine shipped to a possession of the United States is not considered to be exported.)
-If an article is sold tax free for export and the manufacturer does not receive proof of export, described later, the manufacturer is liable for the tax. - Sales of articles of native Indian handicraft, such as bows and arrow shafts, manufactured by Indians on reservations, in Indian schools, or under U.S. jurisdiction in Alaska.
+If an article is sold tax free for export and the manufacturer does not receive proof of export, described later, the manufacturer is liable for the tax. - Sales of articles of native Indian handicraft, such as bows and arrow shafts, manufactured by Indians on reservations, in Indian schools, or under U.S. jurisdiction in Alaska. - For tire exemptions, see Internal Revenue Code section 4221(e)(2).